AbhiprayaCode/AbhiprayaCode/README.md

   </a>
 </p>

-Saya adalah seorang peminat IT dan Keamanan Siber yang berdedikasi untuk melindungi dunia digital.
-Saya senang menjelajahi teknologi baru dan terus meningkatkan keterampilan untuk tetap terdepan dalam lanskap teknologi yang terus berkembang.
+I'm an IT and Cybersecurity enthusiast dedicated to safeguarding the digital realm.
+I thrive on exploring new technologies and continuously enhancing my skills to stay ahead in the ever-evolving tech landscape.

-- 🔭 Saat ini saya sedang mengerjakan proyek pribadi **Aplikasi API Aman dengan ExpressJS**.
+- 🔭 I’m currently working on a personal project: a **secure API application with ExpressJS**.
-- 🌱 Saya sedang belajar untuk menjadi **Analis Keamanan** sambil memperdalam pemahaman tentang **Rekayasa Perangkat Lunak**.
+- 🌱 I’m currently learning to become a **Security Analyst** while also deepening my understanding of **Software Engineering**.
-- 💬 Tanya saya tentang `Software Engineering`, `Incident Response`, atau `Cyber Threat Intelligence`.
+- 💬 Ask me about `Software Engineering`, `Incident Response`, or `Cyber Threat Intelligence`.

 ---

-### ⚡ Keahlian & Teknologi
+### ⚡ Skills & Technology

 <details>
 <summary><strong>🛡️ Cybersecurity & Pentesting Tools</strong></summary>